mahmost/xbrl2oracle/README.md

 ./xbrl2oracle /path/to/file.xml
 ```

+---

 ### Server Mode

 When run without arguments, the script runs in server mode, which serves a default web ui at `http://localhost:5000/`

-The server supports the following REST endpoint:
+The server supports the following REST endpoints:

 - **POST** `/xbrl2oracle` - parameters :
   - `file`